 Bayh-Dole is set up to restrict such trade on patent speculation by nonprofits.
 Anyone taking assignment of a subject invention must operate as if a nonprofit in the administration of that subject invention.
 Share royalties with inventors.
 Deduct only administrative costs pertaining to subject inventions.
 Allocate all other income earned with respect to the subject invention and any royalties to scientific research or education.

 There is a practice problem here at the heart of Bayh-Dole.
-Patent exclusivity is the basis for public benefit.
-Without patent exclusivity, inventions won’t be used or developed.
+Patent exclusivity is Bayh-Dole’s premise for public benefit.
+Without patent exclusivity, so goes the argument, inventions won’t be used or developed.
 Federal research money is then wasted.
 There’s no point in any nonprofit contractor taking ownership of any invention made in work receiving federal funding if the contractor then merely gives the invention away–fair, reasonable, non-discriminatory licensing.
 That’s what the federal government would have done anyway under the Nixon patent policy.
 The only difference, perhaps, would be that the nonprofit would *make potential users of the invention pay and for that would fuss with paperwork and the gawd-awful delays of negotiating with nonprofit attorneys* and the federal government would not.
 In that case, Bayh-Dole’s argument reduces to “the public won’t benefit from the use of inventions made in federally supported work unless companies interested in those inventions are first made to pay before they can use or develop them.”
 Silly.
 But that’s actual practice.

 Now look at the problem.
 If nonprofits are restricted in assigning subject inventions (and related patent rights)–so that any assignee must behave like the nonprofit–then the necessary practice that Bayh-Dole endorses is that the nonprofit must grant limited exclusive licenses–an exclusive license to use, or an exclusive license to sell, and not all substantial rights in the subject invention.